 Since schools have just started to open up for the new term, I've been getting quite a few requests to share recipes that would work well for kids' lunchboxes.
 While sandwiches often seem to be the go-to solution for a quick and easy packed lunch, I've never been a fan of them.
 I used to pack myself simple sandwiches made with cheese and tomatoes, or cold cuts and lettuce, or sometimes even the good old PB&J, but come lunchtime, I always craved something else.
 But let's be honest here - not many of us have the time, energy, or sometimes even the patience it takes to prep a fresh cooked, healthy meal early in the mornings.
 Our breakfasts themselves are almost always rushed, so finding the time for cooking and packing a meal for later in the day seems almost ridiculous!
 This is why I'm a big believer in leftovers.

-I’ve been packing Hubby Dear’s lunches almost every day since we got married, which is over 9 years ago!
-And almost always, it has been leftovers.
-And that’s exactly what I intend to do with Baby Dear’s lunches as well.
-While I do understand that packing meals for kids needs some amount of creativity and thought put into it, I don’t see why it can’t be done with minimum fuss and effort on the mom’s part.
-The recipe I have for you today does exactly that.
-You can make this Potato Samosas recipe in big batches on a weekend when you have the time and freeze them.
-Then, as and when required, fry the samosas up and serve hot with some Green Chutney or ketchup on the side!
-They taste great at room temperature as well, so you can definitely fry them the previous evening and pack them up for lunch the next day.
+I've been packing Hubby Dear's lunches almost every day since we got married, which is over 9 years ago!
+Almost always, it has been leftovers.
+And that's exactly what I intend to do with Baby Dear's lunches as well.
+While I do understand that packing meals for kids needs some amount of creativity and thought put into it, I don't see why it can't be done with minimum fuss and effort on the mom's part.

 Another idea to take this Potato Samosas recipe even a step further is to make Bun Samosas, which are a popular street food outside many colleges and office buildings in most major cities in India.
 All you need to do is smush a samosa or two, depending on its size, between a bun or two slices of bread.
-You can also spread some chutney or plain ‘ol ketchup on the inside for that extra zing.
-Baby Dear absolutely loves it, and this is one sandwich I would never mind opening my lunchbox for!
+You can also spread some chutney or plain 'ol ketchup on the inside for that extra zing.
+Baby Dear absolutely loves it, and this is one sandwich he would never mind finding in his lunchbox!

 Minty Potato Samosas